linrunner/TLP/README.rst

 install and forget it.
 Nevertheless TLP is highly customizable to meet your specific requirements.

+Settings are organized into three customizable profiles *performance* (AC), *balanced* (BAT) and *power-saver* (SAV), allowing to adjust between savings and performance independently for battery and AC operation.

-Starting with version 1.9 (which hasn't been released yet), TLP will be supplemented by the *TLP profiles daemon* (TLP-PD).
+Starting with version 1.9, TLP is supplemented by the *TLP profiles daemon* (tlp-pd).
-It provides the D-Bus interface, which lets desktop environments show a power profile switch with three options: *performance*, *balanced* and *power-saver*.

-Together with TLP as the backend for applying these profiles, TLP-PD **replaces the power-profiles-daemon**.
+It provides the D-Bus interface, which lets desktop environments show a switch so you can choose from the three profiles.
+Together with TLP as the backend for applying the profiles, tlp-pd **replaces the power-profiles-daemon**.

+In addition TLP can enable or disable Bluetooth, NFC, Wi-Fi and WWAN radio devices on boot and when connecting/removing the LAN cable.

+For ThinkPads and other laptops it provides a unified way to configure charge thresholds and recalibrate the battery.

 Documentation
 -------------